 - The ABS's building approvals survey is also used as a leading indicator to determine the trend of construction-related activity, which measures the number and value of building work approved for residential and non-residential buildings.
 This survey measures the number and value of building work approved for residential and non-residential buildings, including all approved residential buildings valued at $10,000 or more and all approved non-residential buildings valued at $50,000 or more.

-- The Department of Infrastructure, Planning and Logistics (DIPL) also publishes a construction snapshot on a quarterly basis.
-The DIPL’s construction snapshot provides an overview of construction activity for major works over $500,000, reflecting both current and potential future construction-related work for NT regions.
-To view the latest construction snapshot, refer to DIPL’s industry section on their website.
+- The Department of Logistics and Infrastructure (DPI) also publishes a construction snapshot on a quarterly basis.
+The DLI's construction snapshot provides an overview of construction activity for major works over $500,000, reflecting both current and potential future construction-related work for NT regions.
+To view the latest construction snapshot, refer to DLI's industry section on their website.